Preparing for your appointmentBy Mayo Clinic staff

 If you suspect that you have obstructive sleep apnea, you'll likely first see your family doctor or a primary care doctor.
 Your doctor may refer you to a sleep specialist.

 It's a good idea to be well prepared for your appointment.
-Here's some information to help you get ready for your appointment, and to know what to expect from your doctor.
+Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 What you can do